Pakistan Armed Forces: Air Force

-Historically, the air force has been heavily dependent on U.S., Chinese, and French aircraft technology to support its growth, despite impositions of the Pressler amendment.
+Historically, the air force has been heavily dependent on US, Chinese, and French aircraft technology to support its growth, despite impositions of the Pressler amendment.
 While F-16s continue to be a backbone of the air force, the local development and quick production of the JF-17 have provided an alternative route to meet its aerial combat requirements.
 According to PAF accounts, the air force plans to retire several of its ageing French-licensed Mirage III and Mirage 5 fighter jets.